gleblebedev/ZeroExpectationRolePlayingSystem/README.md

 # Normal Distributed Dice

 In the following text let's assume that dice we roll is a magical device that produce a random value with normal distribution.
-The result of such dice roll could be any number and isn't descrir
+The result of such dice roll could be any number and isn't discrete as with real world dice.

 # Dice rolls and Skill checks